-Britain spins towards an election as Johnson wins preliminary approval
+Britain spins towards an election as Johnson wins preliminary approval for vote

-LONDON (Reuters) - Britain was heading on Tuesday towards its first December election in almost a century after Prime Minister Boris Johnson won preliminary approval from parliament for an early ballot aimed at breaking the Brexit deadlock.
+LONDON (Reuters) - Britain on Tuesday was heading towards its first December election in almost a century after Prime Minister Boris Johnson won preliminary approval from parliament for an early ballot aimed at breaking the Brexit deadlock.

-As the European Union granted a third delay to the divorce that was originally supposed to take place on March 29, the United Kingdom, its parliament and its electorate remain divided on how or indeed whether to go ahead with Brexit.
+As the European Union granted a third delay to the divorce that was originally supposed to take place on March 29, the United Kingdom, its parliament and its electorate remain divided on how, or indeed whether, to go ahead with Brexit.

 Johnson, who had promised to deliver Brexit on Oct.
-31 “do or die”, has repeatedly demanded an election to end what he casts as a nightmare paralysis that is sapping public trust in politicians by frustrating any Brexit outcome at all.
+31 “do or die”, demanded an election after parliament - where he has no majority - frustrated his attempts to ratify the last-minute divorce deal he struck with the EU earlier this month.

 His bill calling for a Dec.
 12 election was approved without a vote at its second reading on Tuesday, suggesting it has overwhelming support as it heads towards its final stage in parliament.

-Lawmakers will now vote at 1945 GMT on an amendment to the bill that seeks to change the election date to Dec.
-9, followed by a so-called third reading vote later on Tuesday before the bill goes to the House of Lords.
+Lawmakers will vote at 1945 GMT Tuesday evening on an amendment to the bill that seeks to change the election date to Dec.
+9, followed by a so-called third reading vote later before the bill goes to the House of Lords.

 Johnson said the House of Commons was obstructing Brexit and thus damaging the economy by preventing investment decisions, and corroding faith in democracy.